 The Indiana Dunes National Lakeshore maintains an array of magnificent beaches, which are open year-round from 7:00 a.m. to 30 minutes past sunset, unless otherwise noted.
 Bicyclists and hikers may enter at 6:00 a.m.
 Parking and bathroom facilities are located near all of the beaches.
 Lifeguards are only available at West Beach.

-The popular West Beach was named one of the 10 Best Beaches for Families by Parents Magazine in 2011.
+- West Beach - This popular beach was named one of the 10 Best Beaches for Families by Parents Magazine in 2011.
 Covered picnic shelters and grills make this southernmost tip of Lake Michigan a great spot for a picnic.
 Fishing is available at nearby Long Lake and the 2.5 miles of easy to moderate trails entice hikers.
 From Memorial Day through Labor Day, the beach opens at 9:00 a.m., lifeguards are on duty and a small fee is charged for parking.

-The Indiana Dunes National Lakeshore’s newest beach is Portage Lakefront and Riverwalk.
-Opened in 2008, this 57-acre site is jointly managed by the National Park Service and the City of Portage.
+- Portage Lakefront and Riverwalk - Opened in 2008, this 57-acre site is jointly managed by the National Park Service and the City of Portage.
 It features an enclosed pavilion with seasonal food service, restrooms, a handicapped-accessible trail and a fishing pier.
 It’s also a great place to launch a kayak.

-Lake View is the only area in the national lakeshore with picnic shelters overlooking the lake, giving visitors a fantastic view of Lake Michigan.
+- Lake View - The only area in the national lakeshore with picnic shelters overlooking the lake, Lake View gives visitors a fantastic view of Lake Michigan.
 Located in Beverly Shores, this beach is open from 7:00 a.m. to 11:00 p.m.
 Parking is limited.

-Dunbar Beach is located near the historic Century of Progress homes, which were built for the 1933 World’s Fair to showcase modern architectural design and new technology.
+- Dunbar Beach - This beach is located near the historic Century of Progress homes, which were built for the 1933 World’s Fair to showcase modern architectural design and new technology.
 This beautiful beach has limited parking.

-Porter Beach, which shares its eastern border with the Indiana Dunes State Park, is a favorite with the locals.
+- Porter Beach - Sharing its eastern border with the Indiana Dunes State Park, Porter Beach is a favorite with the locals.
 It’s a great place to enjoy some water sports or simply sit and relax.